princeyuviii/DemoDoctorWebSite/README.md

-# 🏥 Demo Doctor Website
+# 🏥 Demo Hosptial Site

 A modern doctor listing and appointment demo website built with **React**, **Redux Toolkit**, and **Tailwind CSS**.
 The project focuses on clean UI, scalable state management, and professional healthcare-style design.